msande231/msande231.github.io/assignment3.markdown

 **Step 2: Data Augmentation.** Using Google Forms or Qualtrics, replicate the survey represented in the baseline dataset.
 Administer this survey to at least 10 additional people -- including the demographic data!
 Process the downloaded file into a separate `.csv` formatted identically to the original survey dataset named `new_comma_survey.csv` in whatever way you deem best (dataframe manipulation with `pandas`, processing answers line-by-line, etc.).

-**Step 3: Post-stratification Step 1** Now generate statistically adjusted estimates for the survey questions by post-stratifying the data on sex, age, income, and education.
+**Step 3: Post-stratification I** Now generate statistically adjusted estimates for the survey questions by post-stratifying the data on sex, age, income, and education.
 You'll do this in two steps.
 First, create a script `survey_poststrat.py` that fits multinomial logistic regression models that predict survey responses as a function of the respondent's demographics (use separate models for each substantive question).
 You can do this with `sklearn` using `sklearn.linear_model.LogisticRegression` with `multi_class='multinomial'`.
 Train a separate model for each response variable, e.g.

 ```
 from sklearn.linear_model import LogisticRegression